madisenvo/Text-Editor/README.md

 npm start
 ```

-To use after installation or from the deployment link, click the Install button to download the web application as an icon on your desktop.
+Click the Install button to download the web application as an icon on your desktop.

 ## Screenshots
 The following image shows the application's manifest.json file:

 ![Screenshot](client/src/images/manifest.png)

 The following image shows the application's registered service worker:

 ![Screenshot](client/src/images/serviceworker.png)

 The following image shows the application's IndexedDB storage:

 ![Screenshot](client/src/images/indexeddb.png)